jeldikk/microservices-ticketing-demo/README.md

 ### Automated Testing using Jest
 - first seperate express app configuration from server settings. making so will segregate app functionality from server.
+- we will be installing all deps for testing as dev dependencies like jest, supertest, **mongodb-memory-server**. mongodb-memory-server is mainly used to mock mongodb functionality for testing purposes.
+Since we are having both dev and prod dependencies coming into the picture. so we need to modify on how to create container allowing only prod deps to be considered.